tagZero/react-auth/README.md

 ## Development

 Clone project.
-Start [example project] with the command below and browse on http://localhost:5000
+Start [example project] with the command below and browse on http://localhost:5000 or try out [online demo]

 ```bash
 yarn start